BerthCare/BerthCare/berthcare-backend/README.md

 - Prisma schema is located at `prisma/schema.prisma`.
 - `DATABASE_URL` should point to your PostgreSQL database (e.g., `postgresql://user:password@localhost:5432/berthcare`).
 - Run `npx prisma generate` whenever the schema changes to update the generated client.

+## Observability and logging

+- Default transport: structured JSON logs to stdout; ECS `awslogs` driver ships stdout/stderr to CloudWatch (`berthcare-backend/<environment>`), so services do not need to manage CloudWatch directly.
+Pretty-print is enabled in development.
+- Optional CloudWatch transport: set `LOG_DESTINATION=cloudwatch` with `CLOUDWATCH_REGION`; the app will send logs via `@aws-sdk/client-cloudwatch-logs` (fallback to stdout if region/permissions are missing).
+- Optional Datadog: set `LOG_DESTINATION=datadog` with `DATADOG_API_KEY` and `DATADOG_SITE` (or `DATADOG_AGENT_URL`); the app sends via agent when available, otherwise HTTP; falls back to stdout on failure.
+- Redaction: headers (`authorization`, `cookie`, `set-cookie`) and credential/PII-like fields are redacted; long strings are truncated; request logging is allowlisted to method/route/status/duration/requestId/userAgent.
+- Usage: import `logger` or `createLogger({ context })` from `src/observability/logger`, or use `getRequestLogger()` from the request context in handlers.
+- See `docs/observability.md` for transport table, verification steps, and queries; avoid logging PII/secrets.

 ## Deployment (Dev)